Fairy tale parody

 Fairy tale parody (also known as a fractured fairy tale) is a genre of fiction that parodies traditional fairy tales.
 The parodies are often created as new literary stories, movies, or television shows.

 The genre was popularized on television by the "Fractured Fairy Tales" segments on The Rocky and Bullwinkle Show.

-The 2001 computer-animated film Shrek brought great popularity to the genre, and parodies soon eclipsed traditional fairy tales.
-The genre garnered significant praise for representing relevant societal views in the contemporary world but has also been criticised for supplanting the traditional stories.
+The 2001 animated film Shrek highly popularized the genre.
+The genre garnered significant praise for representing contemporary societal views, but it has also been criticised for supplanting traditional stories.

 Origins

 The genre of fairy tale parody grew in popularity following the “Fractured Fairy Tales” segment on The Rocky and Bullwinkle Show in 1959, where well known fairy tales were presented with altered storylines for a modern audience.
 Since then, fairy tale adaptions have pervaded contemporary popular culture - subverting, shattering, and altering understandings of classic fairy tales, with the digital revolution significantly contributing to the dissemination of these new tales in the 21st century.
 There are two types of fairy tale parodies – one focused on mocking the fairy tale genre and individual tales themselves, and the other, reformatting tales to include more serious morals and social messages - literary scholars and critics tend to focus on the tales that reflect the evolving sociocultural conditions of the 21st century.
-The fluid nature of the fairy tale and the evolution of technology has allowed fairy tales to permeate a wide range of media, providing these parodied tales with means to be presented in more creative and advanced forms, and providing the creators with an ability to alter the audience’s reception of the stories being told.
+The fluid nature of the fairy tale and the evolution of technology has allowed fairy tales to permeate a wide range of media, providing these parodied tales with means to be presented in more creative and advanced forms, and providing the creators with an ability to alter the audience's reception of the stories being told.
 This fluidity of the genre has allowed Fairy tale parodies to mutate over time, and to be portrayed in a plethora of forms - not only literary parodies but live-action and animated film and television, poetry, comics, and music, that have provided audiences with ubiquitous access to these complex narratives.